51 Elliot Street

 Is there a chance it could be a low rise and include commercial space in bottom floor?
 Kind of like a corridor with maybe a couple of restaurants, coffee shops, convenience stores or produce stores.
 That would greatly benefit the neighborhood; there is more than enough high rises and apartment buildings being built at the moment, and I feel like another 30+ story like Novare and 618 Carnarvon would just gentrify this neighborhood further.

-Effigy asked almost 3 years ago
+Effigy asked over 3 years ago

 The subject site is designated “Residential – Tower Apartments” in the Downtown Community Plan (DCP).
 This designation would expect high density residential uses as has been proposed in this application.
 In the DCP, mixed use buildings (e.g. residential combined with retail or other commercial uses), like you have described, are generally located on primary commercial streets such as Columbia Street, Carnarvon Street and Sixth Street.
 You can review a Consolidated Land use Map for the City here.